girip11/code-repl/Python/Python3_OOP/chapter_1.md

 # Object Oriented Design

-**NOTE**: These notes will be useful if you have read he book atleast once.
+**NOTE**: These notes will be useful if you have read the book atleast once.

 Object - collection of data and its associated behaviors.